+Estimated tax form.
 If your estimated income tax obligation is to the United States, use Form 1040-ES to figure your estimated tax, including self-employment tax.
 Use the payment vouchers for your payments.

 If your estimated income tax obligation is to Guam, use their forms to figure your estimated income tax and make your payments.
-You will have to separately figure your estimated self-employment tax (you can use Form 1040-ES) and make payments with the payment vouchers to the Internal Revenue Service Center, Philadelphia, PA 19255.
+You will have to separately figure your estimated self-employment tax (you can use Form 1040-ES) and make payments with the payment vouchers to the address given in the Form 1040-ES instructions.